semgrep/semgrep-docs/docs/contributing/contributing-rules.md

     confidence: STRING
 ```

-Details of each field are provided in subsections below with examples:
+Details of each field are provided in the subsections below with examples.

 #### CWE